No Blade of Grass (film): Plot

 Later, they are stopped by vigilantes guarding their settlement and robbed of everything useful, including their vehicles and guns.
 Fortunately, they are only 50 mi away from their goal.
 Now on foot, they come upon an isolated farmhouse.
 They kill the farmer and his wife and take their guns.
 While staying in an abandoned factory Pirrie's wife Clara attempts to seduce John and is shot by her husband.
 Mary and Pirrie become close, as Mary believes Pirrie can protect her.
 Next, they encounter a larger group trudging the other way.
 John offers to take them along to his brother's easily protected valley.
 Their leader objects and goes for his gun, so Pirrie shoots him.
 The others decide to join John's party.

 As they walk beside a road, a motorcycle gang rides by.
 John's wife Ann recognizes one of them as the escaped rapist.
 The armed gang mount a series of mounted attacks, but are killed in the ensuing gun battle, as are some of John's people.

 When they finally reach David's place, they see that it is well protected by a stone wall and a machine gun.
-David tells John privately that he cannot let such a large number of people in—the valley cannot feed so many—and suggests John sneak away from his group in the night with his family and Roger.
+David tells John privately that he cannot let such a large number of people in – the valley cannot feed so many – and suggests John sneak away from his group in the night with his family and Roger.
 Instead, John mounts a night attack.
 Pirrie shoots David, who is manning the machine gun, but is himself also killed.
 The attack is successful, and John takes charge of the valley.

 Production

-Filming began 11 May 1970 in the Lake District and then at Elstree Studios.
-It was the first film made at MGM European production head Robert Littman.
+Filming began on 11 May 1970 in the Lake District and then at Elstree Studios.
+It was the first film made by MGM European production head Robert Littman.